- Discover CSUB

 The CSU eligibility index is the result of a formula that combines your achievement in high school courses with the results of the SAT I (Reading and Math) or ACT.
 The index uses your earned grades in courses taken in 10th through 12th grade excluding non-college prep, PE, or ROTC courses.
 Click to see the eligibility index table for California high school graduates or residents of California.
 If you are a non-California resident, you should check the eligibility index for non-residents.

 To find out more, go to: CSU Mentor Eligibility Index

 When should I apply?

->

-> Students are encouraged to apply early during the initial application filing period.
-The initial application filing periods for first-time freshmen and transfer applicants are as follows: • Fall Quarter: October 1st - November 30th of the previous year • Winter Quarter: June 1st - 20th of the previous year • Spring Quarter: August 1st - 31st of the previous year.
-However, admission applications are accepted throughout the year.
-You are expected to visit CSUMentor and view the current application filing status report to see if there are any special notices about filing your application.
+Students are encouraged to apply early during the initial application filing period.
+The initial application filing periods for first-time freshmen and transfer applicants are as follows: • Fall Semester: October 1st - November 30th of the previous year • Spring Semester: August 1st - 31st of the previous year.
+Application opening/closing may vary.
+Visit CSUMentor and view the current application filing status report to see if there are any special notices about filing your application.

->

-> Why should I apply early?
+Why should I apply early?

 Applying early allows you to take advantage of completing testing requirements such as the English Placement Test (EPT) and the Entry Level Math (ELM) test that you may need to fulfill before the term begins.
 Submitting your application early also allows you to participate in an early orientation and advising program, which may give you more choices for classes.